NC3-LU/Diagnostic/documentation/userguide/README.md

 There is also a tab which contains the questions, the note taken, the recommendation and the current and target maturity.

-Modify the template report
+Contents in the template report
 --------------------------

-The template report is quite simple to understand.
-It can be found in :
-\[*PATH\_TO\_DIAGNOSTIC*\]/data/resources.
 There is some tags which corresponding to some fields in the diagnosis.
 You can find a complete list just below.
 Concerning the charts, some dummy pictures are in the document.
 Their name are "*image9.png*", "*image5.png*" and "*image10.png*".

 ![Name of the dummy chart for the template](img/UG_Diagnostic_034.PNG)